eNMS-automation/eNMS/docs/services/default_services.rst

 Napalm getters service
 ----------------------

-Uses Napalm to retrieve a list of getters which output is displayed in the logs.
-The output can be validated with a command / pattern mechanism, like the ``Netmiko Validation Service``.
+Uses Napalm to retrieve a list of getters whose output is displayed in the logs.
+The output can be validated with a command / pattern mechanism like the ``Netmiko Validation Service``.

 .. image:: /_static/services/default_services/napalm_getters.png
    :alt: Napalm Getters service